georbots/job_requirements_extraction_from_linkedin/README.md

 ### Visualization
 The results are visualized in a simple wordcloud to showcase the most required skills regarding a set of job descriptions.

-For the search of machine learning engineer/ data scientist the result is extracted from approximately 300 job descriptions and looks like this:
+For the search of machine learning engineer/ data scientist, the result is extracted from approximately 300 job descriptions and looks like this:
 ![wordcloud_results](https://user-images.githubusercontent.com/80923325/201470625-585af273-159a-402e-8abc-ff1715d63647.png)

 ## Disclaimer